mikeferg2011/TheShow/README.md

 To see list of environments run `conda info --envs`

-To use cookie_api.py for getting inventory and pack history, cookie.txt is required
+To use cookie_api.py for getting inventory and pack history, cookie.json is required

+To know which collections have been completed, include a tracker.json file with status for each team.

+If at work need proxies set `{'http':'http://172.23.137.193:8080', 'https':'http://172.23.137.193:8080'}`